 So what, you ask, is wrong with horseracing?
 Well, there’s this:

-Would-be racehorses are forever torn from their mothers as mere babies.
+Would-be racehorses are forever torn from their herds as mere babies.
 Sold, usually, at the tender age of one, broken, an industry term meaning to be made pliant and submissive, alone and terrified their servitude begins.

 Grinding of Unformed Bodies

 The typical horse does not reach full musculoskeletal maturity – bones not done growing, plates not done fusing – till around six.
 And the higher up, the slower the process, so that the bones in the spine and neck, of all places, are the last to finish.
 The typical racehorse is thrust into intensive training at 18 months, and raced at two.
 A 2-year-old horse is the rough equivalent of a first-grader.
 In the FOIA documents, we see time and again 4-, 3-, even 2-year-old horses dying with chronic conditions like osteoarthritis and degenerative joint disease – clear evidence of the incessant pounding these pubescent bodies are forced to absorb.

 Confinement and Isolation

 In perhaps the worst of it, racehorses are kept locked – alone – in tiny 12×12 stalls for over 23 hours a day, making a heartrending mockery of the industry claim that horses are “born to run, love to run,” and a cruelty all the worse for being inflicted on naturally social, herd-animals like horses.
 At a 2019 NYS Senate hearing, prominent equine veterinarian Dr. Kraig Kulikowski likened this cruelty to keeping a child locked in a 4×4 closet for over 23 hours a day.
 Imagine that.